codesuiteapp/findsuite/README.md

 - **Ctrl + F8**: Search for strings within the files in the current workspace using ripgrep.
 - **Ctrl + Alt + 0**: Search for strings within the currently open file using ripgrep.

+### Fd Integration

+The extension seamlessly integrates with fd, allowing users to search for specific filename efficiently.

+## Shortcuts

+- **Ctrl + Alt + F7**: Search for files in both the directory designated as default and the directory of the current project
+- **Ctrl + Alt + F10**: Search for files using Fd and then search within the selected file(s).

 ### Everything integration

 Ultra-fast file search by indexing every file and folder on your system.
 Works with Everything to handle large numbers of files quickly and easily in VS Code.